 Kale, lettuce, brussels sprouts, and spinach are great examples of leafy greens, and you can easily add two cups of these to any meal as a side salad.
 Spinach is an especially great choice because it’s naturally high in fiber .
 This promotes gut health and will also help you feel full for longer.

 Just one cup of broccoli can provide you with five grams of fiber .
 And it wouldn’t take too much effort to add two cups to your main meal, especially if you like to stir fry green veggies for dinner.

 You don’t have to buy the hottest chilies you can find.
 Even the milder ones that have an almost sweet flavor contain capsaicin, which has been proven to play a critical role in human metabolic rates .

-Carrots are rich in carotenoids, and studies have shown that these can significantly impact visceral belly fat .
+Carrots are great vegetables that burn fat and are rich in carotenoids.
+Studies have shown that these can significantly impact visceral belly fat .
 Aim to eat them raw as that should make the starches and carbs more difficult to break down and reduce a sudden impact on blood sugar levels.

 “Carotenoids are one reason that doctors tell you to get a variety of colors in your diet.
 These nutrients provide rich pigments to fruits and vegetables and are necessary for a well-balanced diet.”